kwon-young/music/README.md

 See the data folders to have an idea of the different supported music notation elements.

+See the [documentation](https://kwon-young.github.io/music/) for a list of defined predicates used in this grammar.

 ## Why ?

 While the origin of this project is quite deep and complicated, the main reason driving this project is the realization that by using a carefully selected set of tools and formalism, the same code __could__ be used to do both music score typesetting __and__ recognition.